-What to see in Grosseto Italy?
-Let’s make a stop in the province of Etruscan origins!
+Discover what to see in Grosseto Italy!
+Let’s make a stop in the province of Etruscan origins.

 Later Grosseto became a fief of the Aldobrandeschi family, who dominated the territory transforming the inhabited centre from castle to court and, finally, to civitas (from the Latin: city-state).

 Under Ferdinand I, the city walls were destroyed and then rebuilt, hexagonal in shape, and still today they are the symbol of Grosseto.

 Grosseto is a strong city in appearance but with a quiet soul, with a view on the sea and one on the magnificent landscape towards the province.